mrpatrnogic/HiMeta/README.md

 To-do list
 ---
 - [ ] Implement navigation to new modules (game detail)
-- [ ] Implement search criteria on game list
-- [ ] Implement infinite scrolling (until endpoint returns no more results)
+- [ ] Implement infinite scrolling with paging (until endpoint returns no more results)
 - [ ] Add placeholder for remote images when loading
 - [ ] Display loading status when fetching data